Home

 More about Obsidian and Serpentinite

 Here you can know more about Obsidian and Serpentinite.
 The life cycle of a rock consists of formation of rock, composition of rock and transformation of rock.
 The composition of Obsidian and Serpentinite consists of mineral content and compound content.
-The mineral content of Obsidian is not available and mineral content of Serpentinite includes Carbonate, Magnetite, Pyrrhotite, Serpentine, Sulfides.
+The mineral content of Obsidian includes and mineral content of Serpentinite includes Carbonate, Magnetite, Pyrrhotite, Serpentine, Sulfides.
 You can also check out the list of all Igneous Rocks.
 When we have to compare Obsidian vs Serpentinite, the texture, color and appearance plays an important role in determining the type of rock.
-Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Serpentinite is available in black, brown, colourless, green, grey, white colors.
+Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Serpentinite is available in black, brown, green, grey, white colors.
 Appearance of Obsidian is Shiny and that of Serpentinite is Rough and Dull.
 Properties of rock is another aspect for Obsidian vs Serpentinite.
 The hardness of Obsidian is 5-5.5 and that of Serpentinite is 3-5.
 The types of Obsidian are Fireworks Obsidian, Mahogany, Sheen Obsidian, Snowflake obsidian and Velvet Peacock Obsidian whereas types of Serpentinite are Jadeitite.
 Streak of rock is the color of powder produced when it is dragged across an unweathered surface.
 The streak of Obsidian is white while that of Serpentinite is white, greenish white or grey.
 The specific heat capacity of Obsidian is 0.92 kJ/Kg K and that of Serpentinite is 0.95 kJ/Kg K. Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Obsidian is heat resistant, impact resistant whereas Serpentinite is heat resistant.

 Igneous Rocks